4 Tips for Your Sophomore Year of High School

 Encourage your sophomore to spend their summer in a productive, intentional way.

 For example, let’s say that your teen completes an interest inventory and the results show that they may be a fit for business.
-Then they could consider a summer internship, parrt-time job and/or countless summer business programs.
+Then they could consider a summer internship, part-time job and/or countless summer business programs.
 These summer experiences could help them determine whether business really is an area that interest them.
-One of my students attended a summer business program after his sophomre year and realized that marketing interested him far more than finance.
-That’s an important distinction to make because business is such a broad field.
-(With an interest an marketing, then that could lead to getting involved with DECA during junior year.)

 Whatever the experience your teen pursues during the summer, remember to be intentional about the summer and not just let the summer happen to your teen.

-For more insights and tips for sophomore year, check out our 10th grade roadmap which includes specific month-by-month suggested actions, colleges worth considering and scholarships![/vc_column_text][/vc_column][/vc_row]
+For more insights and tips for sophomore year, check out our 10th grade roadmap which includes specific month-by-month suggested actions, colleges worth considering and scholarships!

-4 Top Tips to Make The Most of Ninth Grade
+4 Tips for Ninth Grade

 Ninth Grade